UtopiaOS/book/src/title_page.md

 # The Utopia operating system
 _By Diego Magdaleno_

-This version of the text asumes you're somewhat experience with computers and development, and that you are running the latest version of Utopia.
+This version of the text assumes you're somewhat experienced with computers and development, have a basic understanding of UNIX-like operating systems, and that you are running the latest version of Utopia.